 Identify the Animal

-Try to identify the animal that bit or attacked you.
+Try to identify the animal that bit or attacks you.
 If it was a dog, see if you can find the owner.
 If the owner is present, ask for the dog’s vet and vaccination records.
 You might also ask if the dog has attacked anyone before.

 If possible, take a picture of the animal.
 However, only do this if it’s safe.